michaelryo/michaelryo/README.md

 My name is Michael and I am a software developer from Indonesia.

-I do a lot of development from university and freelance job, and some of them you may even find interesting.
+I do a lot of development from university and freelance jobs, and some of them you may even find interesting.

-(Note: Some repository are just a clone from my University's GitHub account)🤞
+(Note: Some repositories are just a clone from my University's GitHub account)🤞

 ---